multilang-depends/ruby-parser-antlr4/README.md

 ## Notes/Improve points
 - Ruby is a very flexiable lanaguage.
 The parser should consider many possibile special usages.
-It impacts the performance of the parser, but I belive there still should be some solution to provide it.
+It impacts the performance of the parser, but I belive there still should be some solution to solve it.
 - Currently version is already cover most of ruby grammar, took a reference with  ```2.6.0-rc2```.
 - Still several points should be mentioned:
   * Regex is not support well: an *expression* could be ```a / b + c / d```, which include two ```/``` marks.
 While the regex in ruby is also a style like ```/ ... .../```.
 I still have not found solution for that.
 For the time being, I just simple identify tokens without blank between ```/ ... .../``` as regex, and identify others as normal tokens.